kubeshop/tracetest/docs/docs/configuration/sampling-tracetest-spans.md

 Suppose you are considering Tracetest to run tests against a high-volume environment, such as production.
 In that case, you probably will hit some drawbacks, such as having your test spans not sampled by your probabilistic sampler.
 There are a couple of things that you can do to avoid those problems:

-## Add a separate pipeline for Tracetest in your OpenTelemetry Collector
+## Add a Separate Pipeline for Tracetest in your OpenTelemetry Collector

 > :warning: Note: This requires the [OpenTelemetry collector contrib](https://hub.docker.com/r/otel/opentelemetry-collector-contrib) instead of the core release
 > of the collector